United(SM) Business Card Review: 100,000 Bonus Miles Offer

 card_name

-Updated with improved offer.
 The card_name issued by Chase is the small business version of the consumer World of Hyatt credit card.
-They currently have an improved offer which includes a potential Free Night Award (Category 1-4) that can be worth $150+.
-Here are the details:
+Here are the highlights:

 • Up to $100 in Hyatt statement credits – spend $50 or more at any Hyatt property and earn $50 statement credits up to two times each anniversary year.